top of page

 Company:

-Son of Alexander Drummond, and of Jessie Drummond, of Leachkin, Inverness-shire.
+Son of Alexander Drummond, and of Jessie Ann Drummond (nee Riddoch), of Leachkin, Inverness-shire.

 War Service details: